team-hack/coding-guidelines/README.md

 If you feel unsafe, threatened, harrassed by any other teammate within our team, please contact the admins of Team Hack directly via admin@teamhack.org.
 We do not tolerate abusive behavior of any kind and will be swift in our action to help those in need of support.

+## No One is Perfect, Step Up And Mentor

+Do not insult, put down or otherwise demoralize others for code quality.
+Help them instead to become a better coder.
+No matter how great you are at coding now, someone else taught you as a beginner.
+If you feel like someone else's code is not that great, help them so they can write better.

+That said, you do not have to be someone's personal teacher.
+We are not here to help people learn how to code; that is the responsibility of the individual member.
+But we can mentor, so if you are able to share a resource or learning aid, or even spare a few minutes of your time to go over how to do something a bit better -- that would be greatly appreciated.